 Using the instructional text, you can provide some specific guidance on what information is required at each field.
 It serve the purpose of a placeholder and explains to the author what information is expected at each point.
 Instructional text is only available while editing the page.
 Once the page is published, if an instructional field is left black it will disappear.

 Confluence templates is a powerful feature which should be used within teams.
-Jira admins should create templates for the repetitive tasks like documentation pages, contact info pages and so on, in order to keep organisation’s data consistent.
+Confluence admins should create templates for the repetitive tasks like documentation pages, contact info pages and so on, in order to keep organisation’s data consistent.
 Templates help teams to maintain consistency by keeping a uniform way to organise information.

 Moreover, it is important to ensure that templates existence is well communicated within the team.
 Team members should be updated for the available templates and the tasks that are covering, as well as for new templates that are created in order to increase the use of the templates by the team members.